 Here’s another Thai recipe I learned by observing the food shop in front of my office.
 At work, my office mates usually call the food shop in front of the office and order their food for lunch.
 I seldom do this as I bring lunch almost every day.
 When I don’t pack lunch, I order as well but I usually go to the shop and order what I want rather than call.
 Other wise, I will be ordering Krapao Moo (Stir fried pork with basil) or Krapao Kai (stir fried chicken with basil) all the time.
 Plus it gives me a chance to practice my Thai as well get a peek of how the cook prepare my food.

-2. Continue to still till ginger and vegetables are almost done then add the rest of the ingredients.
+- Continue to stir till ginger and vegetables are half done then add the sauce.

 - Mix very well to coat everything with the sauce, check and adjust taste according to taste then serve with rice.